-During the early part of the 20th century, department stores became big retail business and with them, the much increased used of bust forms and display figures for their newly created "professional window-trimming teams" to use in the sumptuously grand store presentations.
+During the early part of the 20th century, department stores became big retail business introducing the need for bust forms and display figures for their "professional window-trimming teams".
 This led to a huge increase in business and diversification into more display fixtures and fittings.

-Later, during the 1950's and 60's, figures began to be produced in fibre glass, which was considered to be much more robust and give greater definition to the anatomic details of the mannequins.
-The company embraced this new production technique and has continued to manufacture these two materials at its extensive London factory.
+Come the 1950s and 60s, figures began to be produced in fibre glass, which was considered much more robust and gave a greater definition to the anatomic details of the mannequins.
+The company embraced this new production technique and has continued to manufacture in these two materials.